Colvars/colvars/README.md

 ## Example input

 Please see the [examples](https://github.com/colvars/colvars/tree/master/examples?raw=true) folder of this repository.
 Configuration options (particularly, the selections of atoms) require minimal changes to reflect the specifics of each simulation.

+The [tests](https://github.com/colvars/colvars/tree/master/tests?raw=true) folder also contains functional segments of Colvars configuration, used to build numerical tests of code accuracy and stability.
+Feel free to use these segments in your production runs.

 ## Updating to the latest version